Leah's Priority Issues

 Safety means more than officers on the street.
 It means making sure our communities are vibrant.
 It means officers have the tools, training, and support needed, while also addressing accountability and conditions that lead to crime in the first place.
 I'll fight for an approach that makes the 45th Ward safer for everyone.

-Support our officers: Advocate for better mental health resources and training for first responders and their families who are dealing with trauma and stress
+Support our officers: Advocate for more training and mental health resources for first responders who are dealing with trauma and stress

 Address causes of violence: Invest in early interventions like community development, rapid rehousing, early care and education, and social services for residents of all ages

-Strengthen neighborhood bonds: Support block clubs, community festivals, and everyday connections that bring neighbors together
+Strengthen local bonds: Support block clubs, festivals, and everyday connections that bring neighbors together

 You deserve a leader who will fight for fiscal responsibility without putting the burden on everyday Chicagoans.